In strangers closets since 2013.

 At every turn of my career, I saw fashion’s staggering waste from every angle.

-I came to decide that to create change, I had to get out and help people one-by-one replace the nightmare of shopping with fun, intention, and the power of claiming how they want to be seen.
+And, I came to decide that to create change, I had to get out and help people one-by-one replace the nightmare of shopping with fun, intention, and the power of claiming how they want to be seen.